What is My Role as a Parent?

 Encourage your son or daughter to attend as many campus events as possible during their time here.
 Being involved is the best way to meet active fraternity and sorority members and learn about their chapters.
 Involvement in other student organizations is looked favorably upon during the membership selection process of the Fraternity or Sorority your student is interested.

 Students need support throughout the process of recruitment and new member education.
 Be supportive and learn as much as you can about fraternity and sorority life.
-You can do so by asking questions of your student as he/she meets members in fraternities and sororities.
+You can do so by asking questions of your student as they meets members in fraternities and sororities.

 Know that the system of fraternity/sorority recruitment is competitive.
 Not everyone who wants to be in a fraternity or sorority will receive a bid.

 Do not become too involved in the sorority/fraternity recruitment process.
 This is your student’s decision.
 Too often, parents do not allow their students to “fight their own battles.”
 By allowing your child to make their own decision, it helps the student mature and gain some assertiveness.

 Keep the Fraternity and Sorority Life Office contact information on hand if you have any questions or concerns about Fraternity and Sorority Life at Shepherd University.